Pope fears lost generation of young unemployed

 He added: "But even at the other extreme of life the elderly are also the future of a people."

-Since being elected, the new pope has repeatedly emphasised that he wants a humbler church and has shunned the Vatican's traditional pomp.
-He will stay in Brazil in a room similar to those used by other priests rather than the big suite organisers had prepared.
+Since being elected, the new pope has repeatedly emphasized that he wants a humbler church and has shunned the Vatican's traditional pomp.
+He will stay in Brazil in a room similar to those used by other priests rather than the big suite organizers had prepared.

 Francis has set up special commissions to reform both the scandal-hit Vatican bank and the troubled central Church bureaucracy.